Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

     - I think 3 days, twenty mins
 ~~~

-And these are also used in other contexts:
+And these intents are also used in other contexts:

 ~~~
 # GENERAL